AbUndMax/DNA-Complementary-App/README.md

 # DNA / RNA complement computation App with FASTA input

-(note that most of the functions have a hyperLink reffering to the implementation inside the Code!)
+(note that most of the functions have a hyperLink referring to the implementation inside the Code!)

 ## App principle
 This App takes a FASTA file as its input and will generate the complement or